shashankumar2812/take-home-shashank/README.md

 This file gives an overview of the assignment solution.
 I have included detailed notes in the respective sections of the notebooks for reference specifically around the choices and the assumptions I made.
-The
+Please find below details about the structure of the code:

 - README.md contains summary of the work
 - 01_exploratory_data_analysis.ipynb contains details of data exploration
-- 02_model_development.ipynb contaains details of model development steps
+- 02_model_development.ipynb contains details of model development steps

 ## Problem